-"As far as what caused this, it seems to be a mystery," Marinette Police Chief Jeff Skorik said early Tuesday.
+"As far as what caused this, it seems to be a mystery," Skorik said.
 "We have not been able to identify anything that precipitated this incident."

 Skorik said the suspect fired three shots immediately before police entered the room, but he had also fired at least two or three shots before that.
 He shot into a wall, a desk and equipment in the room, but he was not aiming at any students, Skorik said.
 The shooter was carrying a 9 mm semi-automatic and a .22 caliber semi-automatic, and he had additional ammunition in his pocket and a duffel bag with more bullets was found at the scene, the chief said.
 A knife was also found in the room, he said.

 A bomb-sniffing dog was brought in to check the building for explosives and none were found, the chief said.
 He said it was not clear where the boy got the weapons or how he sneaked them into school.